CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'funnel design', 'conversion architecture', 'marketing funnel', 'growth funnel', 'nurture sequence design', 'multi-tool funnel orchestration', plus situational triggers like 'growth tools working individually but not together' that match real user language.
+Excellent coverage of natural trigger terms including 'funnel design', 'conversion architecture', 'marketing funnel', 'growth funnel', 'nurture sequence design', 'multi-tool funnel orchestration', plus situational triggers like 'growth tools not working together' that match how users would describe their problems.

 3 / 3